anttijuu/BooksAndWords/FunctionalParallel/README.md

 1. `prefix` to select only top 100 elements from the dictionary (in `main.swift`), and finally
 1. `forEach` to print out the top 100 elements to the console (in `main.swift`).

-The `AsyncCounter` class takes care of counting the words considering words to ignore.
-The async tasks produce dictionaries (word and word count in `[String: Int]`) that are then combined to a final dictionary containing the word counts from all the subtasks.
+The `withThrowingTaskGroup` group of async tasks takes care of counting the words considering words to ignore.
+The async tasks produce dictionaries (word and word count in `[String: Int]`) that are then combined to a final dictionary containing the word counts from all the asynchronous subtasks.
 This is then returned to `run()` in `main.swift` and processed to the end there.

 ## Dependencies